Do you have dense breasts?

 What are dense breasts?

+Breasts are made up of a mixture of fibrous and glandular tissue and fatty tissue.
+Your breasts are considered dense if you have a lot of fibrous or glandular tissue but not much fat.
 Each woman’s breast is made up of different proportions of tissue and fat.
 High density breasts are made up of more than 75% tissue than fat whereas low density breasts have more fat than tissue.
+Density may decrease with age, but there is little, if any, change in most women.
+(American College of Radiology)

 How do I know if my breasts are very dense?